simon-staal/Odyssey_C_Compiler/admin/log.md

 Debugged pointer arithmetic, solved issue and now passing for 5/5 testcases.
 Will need to update pointer arithmetic to also work with sub (Need to add functionality for subtracting int from pointer (return pointer) and subtracting pointer from pointer (return int)), post/pre inc and dec.

 **28/03/2021**
 Finished implementing and testing enums, I've done it quite lazily because we don't have much time left, essentially all enums are stored globally, so if someone makes a locally scoped enum that stuff might break.
-Passes all enum tests, <del>will need to add one more testcase to see how it's handled,</del> (did this) nothing else breaks, bringing us to 78/97 tests passing.
+Passes all enum tests, <del>will need to add one more testcase to see how it's handled,</del> (did this) nothing else breaks, bringing us to 79/98 tests passing.

+*Update_1*
+*Kai:* Implemented pointer arithmetic for sub, post inc/dec and tested, now passing 82/101

 Building AST Correctly (last updated 14/03/2021)
 ------------------------------------------------